-Never disable or disconnect the safety stop switch.
-It is provided for operator safety.
-Serious injury can result if it is disabled, disconnected, or improperly maintained.
-This section is intended to assist the operator with the initial start-up of the walk-behind trowel.
+This section is intended to assist the operator with the initial startup of the walk-behind trowel.
 It is extremely important that this section be read carefully before attempting to use the trowel in the field.
-DO NOT operate the trowel until this section is thoroughly understood.
+DO NOT use your trowel until this section is thoroughly understood.